Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Background on Equivariant Geometry and Riemann--Roch

 Suppose now that $X$ is an algebraic space with an action of a linear algebraic group $G$ with $\dim G = g$.
-Edidin-Graham \cite{EdidinGrahamRR} then construct an equivariant analogue of the Riemann-Roch transformation~\eqref{rr transform}
+Edidin-Graham \cite{EdidinGrahamRR} then construct an equivariant analogue of the Riemann--Roch transformation~\eqref{rr transform}

 from the $K$-theory group of $G$-equivariant coherent sheaves on $X$ to the $G$-equivariant Chow groups of $X$, defined in \cite{EdidinGrahamEquivIT}.
-This can be equivalently viewed as a Riemann-Roch transformation for the quotient stack $[X/G]$, since there are natural isomorphisms
+This can be equivalently viewed as a Riemann--Roch transformation for the quotient stack $[X/G]$, since there are natural isomorphisms

 where $A_\ast([X/G])$ denotes the Chow groups defined by Kresch in \cite{KreschCycles}.

 We review the construction of $\tau_X^G$ since it will be necessary in order to prove the main result of this paper later on.